GOP Pol Says Sick People Who Lose Affordable Health Coverage Should Just Move

-It is not quite down there in the hall of shame with his Alabama colleague Mo Brooks’ suggestion that sick people often don’t deserve health coverage because they’ve brought it all down on themselves with bad habits.
-But North Carolina Republican Rep. Robert Pittenger was similarly cavalier about people with pre-existing conditions who might lose affordable coverage if their state chose to waive protections for them under the terms of the revised American Health Care Act that the White House and Republican congressional leaders are trying to get through the House today.
+It is not quite down there in the hall of shame with his Alabama colleague Mo Brooks’s suggestion that sick people often don’t deserve health coverage because they’ve brought it all down on themselves with bad habits.
+But North Carolina Republican Representative Robert Pittenger was similarly cavalier about people with preexisting conditions who might lose affordable coverage if their state chose to waive protections for them under the terms of the revised American Health Care Act that the White House and Republican congressional leaders are trying to get through the House today.

 Quoth Pittenger: “People can go to the state that they want to live in.
 States have all kinds of different policies and there are disparities among states for many things: driving restrictions, alcohol, whatever,” he continued.
 “We’re putting choices back in the hands of the states.
 That’s what Jeffersonian democracy provides for.”